lululxvi/oh-my-linux-apps/README.md

 - [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/) - The Windows Subsystem for Linux lets developers run a GNU/Linux environment -- including most command-line tools, utilities, and applications -- directly on Windows, unmodified, without the overhead of a traditional virtual machine or dual-boot setup.
 - [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/) - Windows Terminal is a modern terminal application for users of command-line tools and shells like Command Prompt, PowerShell, and Windows Subsystem for Linux (WSL).

-(Yes, I use Vim, Emacs or IDEs depending on my mood.)

 ## Graphics & Video

 - [Blender](https://www.blender.org/) - a free and open source complete 3D creation pipeline for artists and small teams.
 - [FFmpeg](https://www.ffmpeg.org/) - FFmpeg is a collection of libraries and tools to process multimedia content such as audio, video, subtitles and related metadata.
 - [GIMP](https://www.gimp.org/downloads/) - GIMP is a freely distributed program for such tasks as photo retouching, image composition and image authoring.